 Our primary school has appointed a particular transport company to oversee the students’ transport needs.

-The school bus plate numbers were clearly written on the children’s name tag so that the children could be sent up their respective buses in an orderly manner on the first day of school.
+The school bus plate numbers were written on the children’s name tag so that the children could be sent up their respective buses in an orderly manner on the first day of school.

 Nonetheless, I reckon it was a nightmare for the bus operator during the first week.
 They had to familiarise themselves with the most efficient bus routes.
 My son informed that his bus was going in circles before reaching our place.
 A relative of mine, an older child, complained that the school bus took longer than usual to bring him home.